open-horizon/exchange-api/README.md

 - Added GET /(devices|agbots)/{id}?attribute={attrname} to get a single attribute of the device/agbot resource
 - Added PATCH /(devices|agbots)/{id} to set a single attribute of the device/agbot resource
 - Added POST devices/{device-id}/msgs (to send/create a msg), GET devices/{device-id}/msgs (to read your msgs), and DELETE devices/{device-id}/msgs/{msg-id}.
 Also added the same methods for agbots.
+- Fixed POST /admin/dropdb to not delete the root user from the authentication cache, so you have credentials to run POST /admin/initdb

 ## Changes Between v1.20.0 and v1.21.0